A. Wilson Greene: Civil war historian

 After college, Greene went to work for the National Park Service as a historian and park ranger.
 During his time with the Park Service, Greene was assigned to a number of national historic park sites including Independence National Historical Park, Gulf Islands National Seashore, Chalmette National Historical Park, Petersburg National Battlefield, and Fredericksburg and Spotsylvania National Military Park.

 In 1989, Greene began leading civil war history tours for the Smithsonian Institution.
 Over the years, he has become a frequent lecturer and tour leader for the Smithsonian, the Blue and Gray Education Society, and other groups.
 As of 2018, he was still leading Smithsonian tours.

 He left the National Park Service in 1990 to become the first director of the newly formed Association for the Preservation of Civil War Sites (now called the Civil War Preservation Trust).
 Because he was a well-known Civil War historian, Greene was selected as a script reviewer for the 1993 feature film Gettysburg.
-A decade late, Greene was a historical adviser for the sequel film, Gods and Generals.
+A decade later, Greene was a historical adviser for the sequel film, Gods and Generals.

 In 1995, Greene became the first executive director of the Pamplin Historical Park.
 He also became the first director of the National Museum of the Civil War Soldier, when the museum opened in 1999.
 From that time on, he directed both institutions concurrently.
 The park and museum are both located in Dinwiddie County, Virginia.
 The park covers 424 acre and was listed as a National Historic Landmark in 2006.
 Greene remained the director of these two related institutions until he retired in 2017.

 In 2005, President George W. Bush appointed Greene to the oversight board for the Institute of Museum and Library Services.
 The board oversees the federal agency that advises and supports museums and libraries throughout the United States.
 Greene served two four-year terms on the board.

 Greene received the 2011 Nevins-Freeman Award from the Chicago Civil War Round Table.
 The Nevins-Freeman Award was established in 1974 to recognize special individuals for their outstanding American Civil War scholarship.
 The award includes a substantial financial contribution to a historical preservation project selected by the recipient.

 As a well-known historian, Greene has been invited to lecture and participate in panel discussions on the C-SPAN television network.
 As of 2018, Greene has made ten appearances on C-SPAN.
 His first appearance was in 2011.
 His most recent C-SPAN engagement was in 2018.
 On C-SPAN, Greene has lectured on American Civil War campaigns and battles as well as individual military leaders who served in that conflict.
 In addition, Greene has hosted C-SPAN lectures and panel discussions covering various Civil War topics.